Interpreting and Captioning Services

 DSS recognizes the changing landscape of GW's curriculum due to the wide variety of online courses that are offered to university students living in the Washington, DC area and across the globe.
 In order to ensure curricular accessibility for both asynchronous and synchronous online course content, we require all students who need captioning in the online environment to register with our office.
 This stipulation applies equally to distance education students who might only be taking single classes at the university.
 Please contact Susan McMenamin if you have any questions about online course accessibility or the DSS registration process.

 If you are requesting services for your ongoing GW classes, please complete the GW Classes Request Form.

 If you are requesting coverage for a single, stand-alone appointment, such as an office hours meeting with a professor, a groupwork session, or an appointment at the Colonial Health Center, please complete a Single Appointment Request Form.
 Please submit this form 72 hours in advance of your appointment.

 The George Washington University has an institutional commitment to ensuring that all of their programs and events are accessible for all individuals.

 Beginning September 1, 2015, all GW-affiliated offices and programs must independently assume the logistical and financial responsibility for making interpreting arrangements for their events.

-To assist you in making these arrangments, we can offer a list of agencies that provide sign language and other interpreting services.
+To assist you in making these arrangements, we can offer a list of agencies that provide sign language and other interpreting services.
 Please direct all questions about cost to those providers.
-We recommend that you make all of your interpreting arrangements at least 7-10 in advance of your event.
+We recommend that you make all of your interpreting arrangements at least 7-10 days in advance of your event.